Ysoroko/FT_SPLIT_TESTER/README.md

 1) Git clone this repo anywhere you want

-2) a) Copy your own ft_split.c file inside the cloned folder or:
+2) a) Copy your own ft_split.c file inside the cloned folder
-   b) Inside cloned Makefile, change the "ft_split.c" to the path to your own ft_split (Example: /Users/jdoe/libft/ft_split.c)
-   /!\ Your ft_split.c must have #include "libft.h")

 3) a) For MacOs, ignore this part, everything is already set up for the tester to count the memory used.